 A-No. CETA Article 19.2.3.e. has an explicit carve-out for projects related to international assistance, development aid and/or funded through international organisations.

 Q-We are a Montreal-based consulting firm that exports consultancy services to projects that are funded by foreign countries or international financial institutions such as the World Bank.
 Are Canadian firms now eligible to participate in government procurement, grants and other award procedures financed under the ACP-EC Partnership Agreement, laid down in Annex IV to the latter Agreement as revised by Decision No 1/2014 of the ACP-EU Council of Ministers of 20 June 2014 regarding the revision of Annex IV to the ACP-EC Partnership Agreement (2014/428/EU)?

-A-The answer is ‘no’.
-CETA does not guarantee access to contracts awarded under the ACP-EC Partnership Agreement (which is focused on international assistance/development).
-CETA has an explicit carve-out in Article 19.2.3.e. for these types of procurements (applying equally in Canada and the EU).
+A-No. CETA does not guarantee access to contracts awarded under the ACP-EC Partnership Agreement, which is focused on international assistance/development.
+CETA has an explicit carve-out in Article 19.2.3.e. for these types of procurements, effectively excluding these contracts from the application of CETA both in Canada and in the EU.

 Public Private Partnerships (P3s)